Fall 2018 Course Descriptions

 A critical survey of the main themes in the history of Japanese Buddhism as they are treated in modern scholarship.
 The course covers the transmission of Buddhism from China and Korea to Japan; the subsequent evolution in Japan of the Tendai, Shingon, Pure Land, Nichiren, and Zen schools of Buddhism; the organization and function of Buddhist institutions (monastic and lay) in Japanese society; the interaction between Buddhism and other modes of religious belief and practice prevalent in Japan, notably those that go under the headings of "Shinto" and "folk religion."
 Prerequistes: None.

 This course is an introduction to the study of medieval Buddhist literature written in Classical Japanese in its wabun (aka bungo) and kanbun forms (including kakikudashi).
 The class will read samples from a variety of genres, including material written in China that are read in an idiosyncratic way in Japan.
-Reading materials may include Chinese translations of Sanskrit and Central Asian Buddhist scriptures, scriptural commentaries written in China and Korea, Japanese subcommentaries on influential Chinese and Korean commentaries, philosophical treatises, hagiography, apologetics, histories, doctrinal letters, preaching texts, and setsuwa literature.
+Reading materials will include Chinese translations of Sanskrit and Central Asian Buddhist scriptures, scriptural commentaries written in China and Korea, Japanese subcommentaries on influential Chinese and Korean commentaries, philosophical treatises, hagiography, apologetics, histories, doctrinal letters, preaching texts, and setsuwa literature.
 This course is intended for students who already have some facility in literary Japanese.
-Prior background in Buddhist history and thought is helpful but not required.
+Prerequisites: Japanese 120.
+One semester of classical Japanese.
+Prior background in Buddhist history and thought is helpful, but not required.

 Korean Language and Literature Courses

 This course examines representations of history and memory in contemporary Korean cinema.
 Korean films have displayed a thematic preoccupation with the nation's tumultuous past by presenting diverse stories of past events and experiences.
 The course pays close attention to the ways in which popular narrative films render history and memory meaningful and pertinent to contemporary film viewers.
-All readings are in English.
-Prerequistes: None

 Mongolian Language and Literature Courses